myspaghetti/macos-virtualbox/README.md

 ### Upgrading to Big Sur and Monterey

-The virtual machine may be upgraded to the latest Big Sur (11) and Monterey (12) versions through Software Update.
+The virtual machine may be upgraded to the latest macOS Big Sur (11) and macOS Monterey (12) versions through Software Update.
 Big Sur may be installed in-place.
-Monterey may require attaching another volume to the virtual machine and selecting it as the installation target, otherwise the installation is prone to failing and entering a boot loop.
+Monterey may require attaching another volume to the virtual machine and selecting the volume as the installation target, otherwise the upgrade is prone to failing and entering a boot loop.

 ### Performance and deployment